HL2MT/avatar/README.md

 For speech to text gtts is used it is good go but have some limitations like ratelimit as being in a library it can't use controled for rate limitations,as it is little slow fo instant conversation so better use eleven lab models which are great in hindi and fastest as well.

-Also history for every 5 conversation is summarised to minimise api calls but in real system history is converted to summary on every converation input-output.
+Also history for every  conversation is summarised to keep conversation engaged with memory.

 # Future pipeline for conversational avatar